-Hip-hop is not just a dance, but a whole subculture.
-It is based on music (rap, beatbox), dance (breakdance, popping, locking, hip-hop dance, krump), and fine arts (graffiti).
+Hip-hop is not just a dance, but a whole subculture, which is based on music (beatbox and rap), dancing (hip-hop dance, breakdance, popping, locking, krump), and fine arts such as graffiti.

 Origin - Kool Herc